JohnMVSantos/Recursive-Matching/README.md

 assert the best matching pair.

 This algorithm differs from the Hungarian Algorithm which seeks to formulate assignments based on the minimum (default) or maximum sum of the assignments.
+The hungarian algorithm has the following properties which may not be ideal for certain applications.

 * The assignments formulated with the maximum sum does not always guarantee individual assignments with the highest possible outcome.
-* Similarly, the assignments formulated with the minimum sum does not always guarantee individual assignments with the lowest possible outcome.
+* The assignments formulated with the minimum sum does not always guarantee individual assignments with the lowest possible outcome.

 # Application